List of ambassadors of Spain to Denmark

 The ambassador of Spain to Denmark is the Kingdom of Spain's foremost diplomatic representative in the Kingdom of Denmark.

 History

 The ambassador is appointed to the Council of Ministers, they direct the work of all the offices that depend on the embassy, based in the city of Copenhagen.
 Likewise, it informs the Spanish Government about the evolution of events in Denmark, negotiates on behalf of Spain, can sign or ratify agreements, observes the development of bilateral relations in all fields and ensures the protection of Spanish interests and its citizens in the Kingdom of Denmark.

-The current ambassador is María Victoria González Román, who was appointed by Pedro Sánchez's government on 26 January 2022.
+The current ambassador is Salvador Rueda Rabanal, who was appointed by Pedro Sánchez's government on 21 January 2025.